FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 FAQ

-Is revenue the same as income?
+Is revenue vs income the same as sales vs profit?

-Is revenue the same as sales?
+Is revenue vs income the same as sales vs receipts?

-Can income be higher than revenue?
+Can income be higher than revenue in a revenue vs income comparison?

-See your net revenue from Stripe — refunds and fees separated automatically in NoNoiseMetrics.
+See your net revenue from Stripe, refunds and fees separated automatically in NoNoiseMetrics.
 Connect Stripe free, up to €10k MRR →

 Free Tool